Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 \subsection{Drones}

-As the pandemic enters the After Recovery phase, many drones have been used in response to the reopening which assists businesses to continue working in a safe manner.
+As the pandemic enters the After Recovery phase, many drones have been used in response to the reopening, which helps businesses continue working in a safe manner.
 Increasing social awareness by monitoring the crowds and broadcasting information is the main purpose of implementing these devices during this phase \cite{DroneRecovery2020}.